yaichenbaum/Improve-The-Microsoft-Store/readme.md

 - presents itself as free but requires the user to pay to access the features once downloaded
 - fork of an oss project that doesn't add any value over the original and charges unsuspecting users

+# Contributing to this list
+Contributions are welcome.
+Please note that the list is sorted by reason so please try to stick with this pattern when adding a new app.

 # Tracker
 | Application | Link | Reason | Notes |
 |-------------|------|--------|-------|